-- Official transcript/s showing at least a Bachelor's Degree or highest level of study (translated into English)
+- Official transcript/s showing at least a Bachelor's Degree or highest level of study (preferably translated into English)

 - Documentation of English Proficiency (translated into English) as outlined on the J-1 Proof of English Proficiency Form

 - Determine Start and End Date of Visiting Professor’s Program.
-Typically the "program dates" include any days of "orientation" that the department would like to offer to the professor, if the department chooses to do an orientation.
-J-1 professors can enter the U.S. 30 days before their program start date and have a 30-day grace period after their program end date.
-The program end date is the last date that the professor will engage in the program objectives at UW-Platteville.
+The program start date must reflect the start date of when the scholar actually begins his/her work with your department and the end date must reflect the last day that the scholar does work with your department.
 Department Hosts: Please do not "pad" the start and end dates by choosing an earlier start date or a later end date to allow for travel time; J-1 professors have 30 days before their official start date to enter the U.S./travel and 30 day grace period after the program end date to pack up, travel, etc. before leaving the U.S.